elabftw/elabftw/doc/install.rst

     elabctl start

-* Use `elabctl` without arguments to see what you can do with it.
-Or `man elabctl`.

 * Don't forget to read :ref:`the post install page <postinstall>`, setup :ref:`backup <backup>`, and subscribe to `the newsletter <http://elabftw.us12.list-manage1.com/subscribe?u=61950c0fcc7a849dbb4ef1b89&id=04086ba197>`_!

-* The config file is `/etc/elabftw.yml` if you wish to adjust configuration to your setup.

 ENJOY! :D